16-Year-Old Shot In The Head, Killed In Broad Daylight In Baltimore

 BALTIMORE (WJZ) — A 16-year-old boy was shot and killed in broad daylight in Baltimore Monday.

-Officers responded to the 4400 block of Moravia Road for a shooting around 9:24 a.m.RELATED: Maryland Weather: Rain May Freeze Overnight As First Of Two Winter Storms This Week Arrives Monday
+Officers responded to the 4400 block of Moravia Road for a shooting around 9:24 a.m.RELATED: Jordan McNair Death: How His Parents Are Turning Their Grief Into Hope After Losing Son To Heatstroke In 2018

 There, they found the teen suffering from a gunshot wound to his head.

-He was taken to Johns Hopkins Hospital where he was pronounced dead a short time later.RELATED: House Speaker Nancy Pelosi Says Independent Commission Will Examine US Capitol Riot
+He was taken to Johns Hopkins Hospital where he was pronounced dead a short time later.RELATED: Howard County Public Schools Teachers, Parents Voice Concerns Over Plans To Return To In-Person Learning

 Homicide detectives are investigating this incident and are currently questioning a suspect.

-Anyone with information about this incident is asked to call detectives at (410) 396-2100.MORE: Maryland's Falling COVID-19 Positivity Rate Shows Residents Heeding Warnings, Expert Says, But People Shouldn't Get Overconfident
+Anyone with information about this incident is asked to call detectives at (410) 396-2100.MORE: Maryland State Police Asking For Public's Help Investigating Unsolved Fatal Hit-And-Run Crashes

 Stay with WJZ on this developing story.
 To get breaking news alerts, download our app now!